50 ways to stay healthy while staying home

 6. Exercise with a friend

 Working out with a friend can help you to put in longer hours and push your limits, and always makes exercising more fun.
-Consider a distanced outdoor work out or set each other challenges - and hold each other accountable - in a regular online catchup.
+Consider a distanced outdoor workout (following the latest government guidelines) or set each other challenges to try separately - and hold each other accountable in a regular online catchup.
 You could even hold an exercise session together over video chat.

 7. Keep learning